TomaszKulowski/CopyCentral_Hub/readme.md

   - Displays serviced devices.
   - In browsing mode, you can view the change history of a device and check the order history where the device data was recorded.

+## Testing

+Automated tests are crucial to ensure the stability and reliability of the application.
+We are currently in the process of developing comprehensive test suites for CopyCentral Hub.

+### Coming Soon

+The testing framework and test cases will be available soon.
+Stay tuned for updates!